ibm-cloud-docs/cis/about-rule-sets.md

 ## Phases
 {: #phases}

-A phase defines a stage in the life of a request where you can execute rulesets.
+A phase defines a stage in the life of a request where you can run rulesets.
 Phases are defined by {{site.data.keyword.cis_short_notm}} and can't be modified.

 Phases exist at the instance level and at the zone level.
 For the same phase, rules that are defined at the instance level are evaluated before the rules defined at the zone level.